ItalyStrap/advanced-control-manager/README.md

 * Refactoring: Google Analytics API
 * Refactoring: Inline script and css API
 * Refactoring: Carousel API: Added 'read more' link for post
-* Interal use: new sanitize method
+* Internal use: new sanitize method
-* Interal use: new fields group (Beta version)
+* Internal use: new fields group (Beta version)
 * Some code refactoring

 ### 2.2.1 ###